michaelisvy/blog-files/05-blog-db-schema-spring-boot-hibernate.md

 # Database schema changes with Hibernate and Spring Boot

 ## Target audience
-This article has been written for people who have at least basic understanding of `Java` and its most common backend frameworks ( `Hibernate`, `Spring Boot`...).
-All examples are using `MySql` and can easily be migrated to a different relational database.
+This article has been written for readers who have experience with `Java`, `Hibernate` and `Spring Boot`.
+All examples use `MySql` and could easily be migrated to another relational database.

 ## Introduction

 The Java ecosystem gives you a lot of tools to magically update your database schemas.
 Should they be considered as development tools or are they predicable enough to be used with a production database?

 In this first article, we will focus on general best practices and `Hibernate`'s auto-schema generation feature.
 We will explain what we've learned from it and where it is suitable to be used.
 In a subsequent article (to be published soon), we will discuss how database schema changes can be done with a database migration tool such as `Liquibase`.
 All code samples are available in [our dedicated github repository](https://github.com/michaelisvy/java-db-schema-updates).